 The Table: (bargaining slang) Negotiating session where each side attempts to reach a compromise around each issue brought forward.

-Teaching Assistant: A Teaching Assistant is a TSSU bargaining unit employee who is appointed for a semester to assist in tutorial and/or laboratory instruction and/or related matters.
+Teaching Assistant: A Teaching Assistant is a TSSU bargaining unit employee who is appointed to assist in tutorial and/or laboratory instruction and/or related matters.

 Tutor/Marker: A Tutor/Marker is a bargaining unit employee who is appointed to provide assistance with instruction and advice to students in a distance education credit course, to mark the assignments submitted by the students in the course and provide feedback to the students.
 A Tutor/Marker is responsible to the Course Supervisor

 Union Member: Membership in the Union is defined by the Union Bylaws which defines membership as extending two semesters beyond your last teaching appointment.
 Therefore it is possible to be a Union member and not currently be in the “bargaining unit” because you are not actively employed.
 This definition of membership helps ensure that our members who may only work 1 or 2 of the semesters each academic year are able to maintain connection to and democratic participation in their Union.

 WorkSafe BC (WCB): WorkSafe (otherwise known as WCB), is the body in BC legally responsible to regulate and enforce health and safety standards in the province of BC.
 Under the WorkSafe Occupational Health and Safety Regulations, for instance, all workers in BC have the right to refuse to do work that could endanger themselves or another person, and there is a process to follow in this case (regulation 3.12).
 There are also regulations governing all workplace hazards, protection from chemical exposures, blood borne pathogens etc.